Sunday, December 4, 2016

 Pass by the Guardian of Pontatoc, a venerable alligator juniper.
 (THW, photo)

 Summit Point 7,123', Little Kimball, at 5.3 miles.
-It stands just shy of 300 feet above Kimball Saddle and thus, is not a legal summit.
+It stands 263 feet above Kimball Saddle and thus, is not a legal summit.
 Locate the peak register in a ten-foot circular clearing.
 Living in obscurity under the shadow of Mt.
 Kimball, the last visitor to this admittedly unremarkable crest was three years prior.
 The view is compromised by tree cover but you can see Mt.
 Kimball, so similar in vegetation and elevation.
 Cumulative elevation gain to this point is a hefty 4,400 feet.

 Descend easily 0.4 mile on the broad northwest ridge to Kimball Saddle, elevation 6,860 feet.
 This is the all-important signed junction for the Finger Rock Trail and Pima Canyon Trail #62.
 If you've had enough, simply return to the trailhead by going left on the Finger Rock Trail.